 If you decide to move on from audit, here are some potential avenues to go down…

-Speak with Alice Cahill for more information on:
+Speak with David Waddell for more information on:

 Speaking with a recruitment consultant can ensure that all of the above are addressed.
 Instead of simply asking for a role that’s ‘anything except audit’, perhaps think about what it is about audit you don’t enjoy.
 Could that simply be solved by changing firms?
 Alternatively, if you enjoy audit, knowing how competitive it is, are you getting the most out of your career?